 Aircraft deployment and dates

-Airbus deployed SRM for Mechanics for the A320ceo and A321ceo in 2021.
-The plan is to continue deployment across the A320 Family in 2022 for the CEO and 2023 for the NEO.
+Airbus deployed SRM for Mechanics for the A320ceo and A321ceo in 2021, followed by the A319ceo in 2022.
+The plan is to continue deployment in 2023 for the NEO.
 This app is also available for MROs.

 How to access the app